rdkcmf/rdk-aamp/README.txt

 abrNwConsistency		Number of checks before profile incr/decr by 1.This is to avoid frequenct profile switching with network change(default 2) abrSkipDuration			Minimum duration of fragment to be downloaded before triggering abr (in secs.default 6 sec).

 // String inputs
 licenseServerUrl		URL to be used for license requests for encrypted(PR/WV) assets

+// Long inputs
+minBitrate			Set minimum bitrate filter for playback profiles, default is 0. maxBitrate			Set maximum bitrate filter for playback profiles, default is LONG_MAX. downloadStallTimeout            Timeout value for detection curl download stall in second,default is 0. downloadStartTimeout            Timeout value for curl download to start after connect in seconds,default is 0.

 =================================================================================================================
 3. Channel Override Settings